tekupoko3/leap_year_calculator/README.md

   - \<Boolean\> isLeapYear(): judge if member arg 'year' is leap year or not in a simple rule based on Gregorian calendar.

-  - \<Boolean\> isLeapYear("checkBC46", returnExpr): detailed judge of leap year, which is based on histrical application of Julian calendar.
+  - \<Boolean\> isLeapYear("checkBC45", returnExpr): detailed judge of leap year, which is based on histrical application of Julian calendar.
-    - returnExpr: this option decides the way in case of exception.
+    - returnExpr: this option decides the way in case value \_\_year matches before application of Julian calender( <= -45 ).
-      "none": makes return in NoneType (not in Boolean).
+      "none": makes return in NoneType.
       "exception": raise \<Exception\> LeapYearError.